Search This Blog

 The Old Restaurant and the Sea

-Ravenous fish caught by fishermen’s bate,
+Ravenous fish caught by fishermen’s bait,

 Enormous cylinder shapes of pasta